estif0/ethiopian-holidays-webapp/README.md

 ## Accessing the Website

 To access the website, simply click <a href="https://estif0.github.io/ethiopian-holidays-webapp/" target="_blank">here</a>.
-This will open the website in a new tab.
+This will open the website.

 ## Contributions